yasaminvaziri/COLE-report/README.md

 8th week:
   Writing the demo and final report and comparing the results with COLE paper.
     -Cole demo report and Cole final report.

+There is also a pdf explaining about the relation of different parameters for analyzing the plots.